Performance Comparison of (SELECT TOP 1) Verses MAX()

 DBCC FREEPROCCACHE --Free the procedure cache

-Performance Comparison with no index on the test table
+Performance Comparison without an index on the test table

 So the first query: